Adam and Eve – Vegetarian

 After the fall, vegetables were added to the diet: “And you shall eat the herb of the field” (Genesis 3:18).
 Due to the curse of sin, there was a partial change in diet due to the fact that the quantity and quality of grains and nuts and fruits originally given to man were reduced to such an extent that man would need to supplement his diet with the eating of herbs for a portion of his daily food.
-This change may also have been due in part to the loss of certain elements from the tree of life, to a change in climate, and perhaps most of all to man’s sentence to hard labor in the process of earning a livelihood.
+This change may also have been due partially to the loss of specific elements from the tree of life, to a change in climate, and perhaps most of all to man’s punishment to hard labor in order to earn a livelihood.

-After the flood, with the temporary destruction of all plant life and the exhaustion of the food supplies that were taken into the ark, an emergency arose that God met by giving permission to eat the flesh of animals.
+Also, after the flood, with the temporary destruction of all plant life and the exhaustion of the food supplies that were taken into the ark, an emergency arose that God met by giving permission to eat the flesh of animals.
 The Lord said, “Every moving thing that lives shall be food for you.
 I have given you all things, even as the green herbs” (Genesis 9:3).
-Not that man then first began to eat animal flesh, but only that God for the first time allowed him to.
+Not that man then first began to eat animal flesh, but only that God for the first time allowed him to do that.

-So, from the above it can be concluded that Adam and Eve were definitely vegetarian.
+So, from the above it can be concluded that Adam and Eve were vegetarian.

 In His service,